Non Standard Finite Difference Scheme for Mutualistic Interaction Description: Mutualistic Interaction Between two Species

 that can be so explicited:

 It is worth noting that the above system is not unconditionally positive due to the presence of negative terms that can allow the generation of negative solutions.
 This feature is considered to be precursor for numerical instabilities.
+For the calculation of the fixed points, the following system must have resolved: